OSU-CS290-F16/Final-project---Choose-Your-Path/stories/Description and Copyright info.md

-##The stories hold diferent copyrights:
+##The stories hold different copyrights:

 - The story **"The dragon's wife"** is owned by **Teresita C. G. Nader** (it is not finished yet)